 Dawn in the Tree Canopy

 Waking up in the tree canopy of the Amazon Jungle is an amazing experience.
-As the sun rose each day a golden light filtered through the treetop canopy that surrounded our treehouse.
+As the sun rose each day a golden light filtered through the treetop canopy that surrounded our tree house.
 We’d lay and listen as the night shift cacophony clocked off and the day-shift took over.

 Bugs and Critters

 Most of the creatures prefer to stay away from humans but we did see a small mammal near our treehouse with big round ears and eyes.
 We never did find out what it was but it looked quite cute.
-There were birds in the trees all around our treehouse but the excursions held the main wildlife spotting opportunities.
+There were birds in the trees all around our treehouse but the excursions into the Amazon jungle held the main wildlife spotting opportunities.

-Solar panels power all the electrical needs of the lodge from lighting and fans to refrigeration and communication.
+Solar panels power all the electrical needs of the tree house resort from lighting and fans to refrigeration and communication.
 A generator is used only on overcast days as a back-up.
 Fresh drinking and cooking water is brought into the lodge but the rest of the water is pulled from the river.

 Food in the Amazon Jungle

 Lunch consists of a salad starter followed by a main dish of fish or chicken.
 Dinner comprised of three courses; salad starter, fish, chicken or meat main course followed by dessert and all beautifully presented.
 We even had fish and chips jungle-style one evening using fish we’d caught that day and chips made from Yucas root.

-Guides are English or Spanish speaking and each treehouse has their own personal guide.
+Guides are English or Spanish-speaking and each treehouse has their own personal guide.
 This worked well and we got to know our guide, Marden, really well during our stay.
 He grew up in the local village and is passionate and hugely knowledgeable about the wildlife and the local area.
 We learnt so much from Marden.

 Where’s the most unusual place you’ve stayed?
 Let me know in the comments below – I might have to check it out myself.